imake-ds-team/svelteboard/README.md

   content text not null,
   image_link text not null,
-  parent_thread_id text not null, parent_thread_board text not null, replying_to text null
+  parent_thread_id text not null, parent_thread_board text not null
 );

 alter table posts enable row level security;

-create policy "Enable read access for all users" on "public"."posts" to public using (true);
+create policy "Enable read access for all users" on "public"."posts" for read to public using (true);
-create policy "Allow anyone to insert" on "public"."posts" to public with check (true);
+create policy "Allow anyone to insert" on "public"."posts" for insert to public with check (true);
+create policy "Allow anyone to delete" on "public"."posts" for delete with check (true);
 ```

 Finally, create a new bucket called `threads-uploads`, make it public, with the accepted MIME type being all images, with whatever file upload limit you want.
 Return to your SQL editor and run